 On the right, you can see the desk allowing you to command the heading and speed if the classic system is out of order.
 Right behind, a multi-function console like the ones in the CIC manages the artillery.

 - Electrical propulsion: 2 electrical engines positioned on the propeller shaft.
 Flexible and economical (for money and space), it allows the ship to move forward and backwards, up to 17 knots.
 Silent, it is well adapted for anti-submarine warfare.
 The engines are supplied by 4 diesel-fueled generating sets.

 - Mechanical propulsion: gas turbine (like used for aircraft) to reach high speed (up to 30 knots with nice sea conditions), only forward.
 At full speed, it consumes 7.5 m3 of gasoil in an hour!

 - Rescue propulsion: retractable POD with adjustable blades, propelling the ship up to 6 knots in any direction.

 This was a very informative visit and allowed us to see the new FREMM frigates better.
-The French Officer really took care of us during our time on the frigate and showed us practically all the vessel.
-Horizon would like to thank the Commander and crew of the French Navy FS Languedoc for accepting us on board of the vessel and also the French Embassy in Malta and Rome for their support and help in coordinating the visit.
+The French Officer really took care of us during our time on the frigate and showed us practically the vessel.
+Horizon would like to thank the Commander and crew of the French Navy FS Languedoc for accepting us on board the vessel and also the French Embassy in Malta and Rome for their support and help in coordinating the visit.